Icahn, Deason urge Xerox shareholders to oppose Fujifilm deal

-(Reuters) - Xerox Corp’s plan to sell itself to Japan’s Fujifilm Holdings has come under further pressure with Carl Icahn and Darwin Deason urging fellow shareholders to oppose the $6.1 billion deal.
+(Reuters) - Xerox Corp’s (XRX.N) plan to sell itself to Japan’s Fujifilm Holdings (4901.T) has come under further pressure with Carl Icahn and Darwin Deason urging fellow shareholders to oppose the $6.1 billion deal.

 "We urge you – our fellow shareholders – do not let Fuji steal this company from us," Icahn and Deason said in an open letter. (bit.ly/2skuvYM)